MaciejGowin/java-workshops-for-dummies/workshops-draft.md

         (...)
 ```

-* Do not allow a plane to take off if it's alread in the air and assigned for two different flights
+* Do not allow a plane to take off if it's already in the air (valid for airplanes assigned to two different flights)

-**File:** *com/coderbrother/Airline.java*
+**File:** *com/airfake/Airline.java*
 ```java
         (...)